Celebrating over 50 years of unique design & artistry

-Elizabeth’s journey to jewellery design started when as a child she was bedridden for long periods of time and had to amuse herself making dolls' clothes, houses and other items to play with, and this manual dexterity has stayed with her all her life.
-She also travelled with her family, and especially her Grandmother, in Europe and the USA which gave her an interest in history and the natural world.
+Elizabeth’s journey to jewellery design started when as a child she would amuse herself making dolls’ clothes, houses and other items to play with, and this manual dexterity has stayed with her all her life.